What is your rental criteria?

 Rental Process and Application Criteria Disclosure

 We believe that our residents deserve to be treated fairly at all times.
-As an equal opportunity housing provider, Qwest Property Management, LLC provides housing opportunities regardless of race, color, national origin, religion, sex, physical or mental disability, familial status or any other classification protected by applicable federal, state or local law.
+As an equal opportunity housing provider, Qwest Property Management, LLC provides housing opportunities regardless of race, color, national origin, religion, sex, physical or mental disability, familial status, lawful source of income, or any other classification protected by applicable federal, state or local law.
 Qwest Property Management, LLC is the management agent for many separate property owners; therefore, policies at each property may vary depending on the particular owner's preference.
+Policies are administered consistently across our portfolio, however, where an owner-specific term applies, it will be disclosed in the listing and applied uniformly to all applicants for that property.

 **It is important that you read the following screening criteria below.
 If you do not believe that you will pass the screening criteria, we recommend that you DO NOT complete the application and DO NOT pay the application fee!!